How to finance your car, truck, or SUV with bad credit or no credit

 What is the average interest rate at a buy here pay here?

-While some buy here pay here dealerships may charge the highest interest rates possible, the average interest rate through buy here pay here financing tends to land between 15 percent and 19 percent.
+While some buy here pay here dealerships may charge the highest interest rates possible, the average interest rate through BHPH financing tends to land between 15 percent and 19 percent, with the maximum rate usually dictated by the state in which you reside.

 With that said, there are a number of considerations that factor into the interest rate, perhaps none more so than the buyer’s credit score.
-For those with low credit scores, an interest rate around 20 percent is actually quite reasonable.
+For those credit challenged borrowers with a spotty credit history, an interest rate around 20 percent is actually quite reasonable.

 Can buy here pay here sue?